On a slightly more serious note…

 Or death…

-For more information on how to stay safe in the hills have a look at Mountaineering Scotlands website: they’ve got looooads more than there is here on Navigation to climbing techniques:
+For more information on how to stay safe in the hills have a look at Mountaineering Scotland’s website; they’ve got looooads more information than there is here from Navigation to climbing techniques: